Table of Contents

 bodQR uses a web interface that is dynamic and takes advantage of the scrolling, swiping, typing and clicking actions that are extremely familiar to modern consumers (especially smartphone users), thereby allowing for easier, faster and more extensive direct data capture -- which in turn allows bodQR to generate a broader and more robust set of analyses beyond body composition.

 InBody uses a combination of user-entered data (registration, height) and device-captured data (electrical impedance and weight) to support its calculations of body metrics.
 To perform the electrical impedance test, users take off their shoes and socks, step onto the InBody device platform and hold handles with metal plates.
 Bioelectrical impedance analysis (BIA) data helps InBody to estimate overall body composition and individual limb or segment composition as well.
-While there are several factors that can impact BIA results (for example, hydration level, recent activity level and eating a meal within 5 hours), it is generally accurate within a few percent, except for those with metal implants and pacemakers.
+Since conductance of the electrical impulse is highly influenced by body water, there are numerous factors that cause variability in results -- for example, water consumption, food consumption, activity level, sweating, time of day, and whether someone has recently gone to the bathroom.
+While InBody is generally accurate within a few percent (except for those with metal implants and pacemakers), users may not be aware that there is a degree of "false precision" and "noise" in results due to the many variables noted and the range of possible outcomes for each measurement instance (without regard to any actual underlying changes to fitness and body composition).
 Although segmental analysis is not particularly useful or actionable for the typical fitness or nutrition consumer, this is a feature that makes InBody is a good choice for highly specialized or expert training environments where small changes in limb circumference or composition might be important to track.

 Consideration #9: Enterprise Data Accessibility